Why should I select Stitches instead of Bandages? Why is that third pass of my manuscript essential?

 For the purposes of detailing what each editing package provides, I use the following description of a line edit versus a copy edit.

-errors, it focuses on the way you communicate your story to readers.
-It ensures your words read clearly and fluidly, that the proper sense of setting and emotion is getting
+technical errors, it focuses on the way you communicate your story to readers.
+It ensures your words read clearly and fluidly, that the proper sense of setting and emotion is

-A copy edit focuses on errors on a very technical level.
+A copy edit focuses on errors on a technical level.
 It ensures the writing is in accordance with industry standards.
-Here, that means according to the
+Here, that means according to

 Are there any genres you do not edit?

 I am not currently accepting manuscripts of reference material or poetry.